-If a research paper is unpublished, the authors may post a prepublication copy of the final accepted manuscript in a PDF file, on their personal website, their employer's website, their institution's repository, and at author’s social networking sites (e.g., Research Gate and Academia.edu).
-The author can use Acceptance Letter and copy of final accepted manuscript for their academic purpose like interview, thesis or other academic purposes if these documents are accepted by their respective organisations.
+If a research paper is unpublished, the authors may post a prepublication copy of the final accepted manuscript in a PDF file, on their personal website, their employer's website, their institution's repository, and the author’s social networking sites (e.g., Research Gate and Academia.edu).
+The author can use an Acceptance Letter and copy of the final accepted manuscript for their academic purposes like interview, thesis or other academic purposes if these documents are accepted by their respective organisations.

 The prepublication copy must include the following statement:

-This research paper is prepublication copy which is going to be officially published in the International Journal Online of Humanities (IJELLH), Issue ..
+This research paper is the prepublication copy that is going to be officially published in the International Journal Online of Humanities (IJELLH), Issue ..
 Volume….